cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 -

+# 1. Storytime

-# 1. Storytime...but it's a whole anthology
+- ...but it's a whole anthology

 > [!quote] How I/we got here